LS6-Events/astra/README.md

 There is more information in the [how it works documentation](./docs/how-it-works.md)

 ### Upcoming features
-* Allow custom status codes nested inside packages (here we only allow for preset constants (i.e. 200), or the `http.Status*` constants)
 * Extract types from other web frameworks as inputs (e.g. [Echo](https://github.com/labstack/echo), [Fiber](https://github.com/gofiber/fiber), etc.)
 * Add support for more output formats (e.g. TypeScript interfaces/classes etc.)
-* Add unit tests and more documentation
+* Add more unit tests and more documentation
 * Test more edge cases (please report any issues you find!)

 ## Issue Reporting